A new discriminant algebra construction: Introduction

-In this paper, we put forth an alternative discriminant algebra construction to rectify this situation.
-The general context will be a homomorphism of (commutative) rings $R\to A$ making $A$ locally free of some rank $n\geq 2$ as an $R$-module.
-In this setting, it still makes sense to talk about traces, and therefore discriminants, in the following sense: we have a \emph{discriminant bilinear form} $\disc{A/R}$ on $\extpower^n A$ defined by
+Our goal in this paper is to extend the discriminant algebra construction even further to the case of $R$ a ring and $A$ a rank-$n$ projective $R$-algebra, with no separability hypothesis.
+(In this paper, all rings and algebras are commutative, associative, and unital, so an $R$-algebra structure on $A$ is merely a homomorphism of commutative rings $R\to A$.)
+The main feature we wish to keep is that the discriminant algebra of $A$ should have the same discriminant as that of $A$; this is easy to check in the original motivating case of a finite separable algebra $A$ over $K$ in characteristic other than $2$: If $A$ has discriminant $d$ with respect to some $K$-basis, then the discriminant algebra for $A$ over $K$ is $\Delta\cong K[x]/(x^2-d)$.
+Since $2$ is a unit, we may as well write $\Delta\cong K[x]/(x^2-d/4)$, which, with respect to the $K$-basis $\{1,x\}$, also has discriminant

-We will construct for each such $R$-algebra $A$ another $R$-algebra $\discalg{A/R}$, called its \emph{discriminant algebra} because it has the following property:
+In this paper, we put forth such a general discriminant algebra construction.
+In the setting of a ring $R$ and algebra $A$ that is locally free of rank $n$ as an $R$-module, it still makes sense to talk about the trace and discriminant maps: $A$ has a \emph{discriminant bilinear form} $\disc{A/R}$ on $\extpower^n A$ defined by